Cardano-Project-Catalyst-Community/Catalyst-Circle/Meetings/Meeting22.md

     + Who, What, Where, Why, How
 - What is the updated timeline and how can we help spread the message
     + We need to confirm DripDropz timeline (get an update from the team) so we can share accurate information
-- How will we manage the onboarding for new circle CCV4
+- How will we manage the onboarding for new circle CCV4 - We may talk about this in the next meeting
 - Emurgo Academy call
     + Here is [the video Quasar mentioned](https://youtube.com/clip/Ugkx62JvJ5Jg3utASI_sGTBFpn2TQKXBHMC9)
 - What will we do about the 15 people?